 With the upsurge of dependants in World War II there became a need to establish Contact Groups and a Group was established in Goulburn in 1943.
 Two years later in August 1945, Goulburn was granted its Charter and became an autonomous Club of Legacy.

-Areas in the Goulburn Legacy District includes; Bigga, Braidwood, Bungendore, Collector, Crookwell, Dalton, Gunning and Marulan.
+Areas in the Goulburn Legacy District includes; Bigga, Braidwood, Bungendore, Collector, Crookwell, Dalton, Gunning, Marulan, Tarago and Taralga.

 Services we provide

 From monthly morning teas to group social outings and annual celebrations, Legacy provides a regular means of social inclusion for those we support.